hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 LVM systems:

-If you opt for a `generic` kernel that uses an `initrd` passing a parameter to the kernel to resume from the swap partition isn't enough at the time of writing.
-The `initrd` needs regenerating e.g.,:
+If you opt for a `generic` kernel that uses an `initrd`, then passing a parameter to the kernel to resume from the swap partition isn't enough (at the time of writing).
+The `initrd` needs regenerating.
+Run this before regenerating:

 ```
 /usr/share/mkinitrd/mkinitrd_command_generator.sh -r
 ```

-That will output a command to run, but before running it, append `-h /dev/yourVG/yourLV` to it, e.g.,:
+That will output a command that needs running to generate the `initrd`, but before running it, append `-h /dev/yourVG/yourLV`, e.g.,:

 ```
 mkinitrd -c -k 3.10.17 -f xfs -r /dev/slack/root -m usbhid:hid_generic:xfs -h /dev/slack/swap -L -u -o /boot/initrd.gz
 ```

-If using `elilo` (UEFI), also copy over the new `initrd`:
+If using `elilo` (UEFI), also copy over the new `initrd` to the `EFI` partition:

 ```
 cp /boot/initrd.gz /boot/efi/EFI/Slackware/